takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 <script src="http://gist-it.appspot.com/https://github.com/docker-library/php/blob/f4baf0edbc4e05e241938c68bcc7c9635707583d/7.2/stretch/apache/Dockerfile"></script>

 At this point I would like you to understand the following key points based on the example file:
-1. The Dockerfile is a text file that contains the instructions that you would execute on the command line to create an image.
+1. The Dockerfile is a text file that (mostly) contains the instructions that you would execute on the command line to create an image.
 2. A Dockerfile is a step by step set of instructions.
 3. Docker provides a set of standard instructions to be used in the Dockerfile, like `FROM`, `COPY`, `RUN`, `ENV`, `EXPOSE`, `CMD` just to name a few basic ones.
 4. Docker will build a Docker image automatically by reading these instructions from the Dockerfile.

-So from a developer, or tech user perspective you'll be basically describing the build steps of your environment in the Dockerfile.
-Then you'll build your image from the Dockerfile and start up your containers.
+**So from a developer, or tech user perspective you'll be basically describing the build steps of your environment in the Dockerfile.
+Then you'll build your image from the Dockerfile and start up your containers.**

-This also implies that understanding Dockerfile instructions is not enough to build create your Dockerfile, you need to also understand the context of the technology you are building for.
+This also implies that understanding Dockerfile instructions is not enough to create your Dockerfile, because you need to also understand the context of the technology you are building for.
 If, for example, you are bulding a Dockerfile to be used in a PHP project, you'll need to dive into PHP specific knowledge, like configuration methods, PHP extensions, environment settings and such.

-The good news is that you can save a lot of time when starting out experimenting with a new technology, because you can you an image prepared by someone else, without understanding the details immediately.
+The good news is that you can save a lot of time when starting out experimenting with a new technology, because you can use an image prepared by someone else, without understanding the details immediately.
 Once you are up for some more complex stuff you can start adding to the knowledge that you can extract and learn from other people's Dockerfiles.

 >Reading Dockerfiles prepared by others is a great way to learn about technology.

 ### Listing Docker images on your computer

 Let's do some hands-on magic.
-Before building your own Docker images, let's how to manage images on your computer.
+Before building your own Docker images, let's see how to manage images on your computer.

 You can follow the video for this part at around 8:00, I'll provide a summary here.

 Use the command `docker images` in your terminal to list the images you currently have on your computer.
-Remember that images are stored on your computer once you pull them from a registry like the docker store, or once you build them on your computer.
+Remember that images are stored on your computer once you pull them from a registry like the Docker store, or once you build them on your computer.

 If you have not pulled any images yet, your list may be empty.
-This my computer today (please note that the list is different from the list in the video, because I'm writing this article later in time).
+This is my computer today (please note that the list is different from the list in the video, because I'm writing this article later in time).

 ![Dockerfile tutorial - Docker image list]({{ site.url }}/assets/images/in-content/dockerfile-tutorial-docker-images.png)

 These are the images that I'm currently using on my computer.
-I pulled most of them from the docker store, and I have built my own, too.
+I pulled most of them from the Docker store, and I have built my own, too.
 The images that have a nametag in the form of `takacsmark/<image_name>` are the ones that I have built from my own Dockerfiles.

-Please note that I usually don't keep all the images that I use, I try to keep everything nice and clean, because images take up a lot of space.
-I'll show you the exact amount of space images will take from your computer later on.
-That's why it's very important to learn how to clean up your images (will show you in a minute).
+Please note that I usually don't keep all the images that I use, I try to keep everything nice and clean, because images take up space.

 It is worthwhile to check the image sizes in the picture.
 You'll find that some images have a very small footprint, like the Alpine linux image, while more complex image take up a lot of space, like anaconda3.

 ### Let's create your first image

 Let's start the journey by creating a modified Alpine Linux image.
-We'll take the base Alpine image from the docker store and modify it by installing a few Linux packages.
+We'll take the base Alpine image from the Docker store and modify it by installing a few Linux packages.
 Please execute the following in terminal:

 #### 1. Create the Dockerfile

 Create an empty directory for this task and create an empty file in that directory with the name `Dockerfile`.
 You can do this easily by issuing the command `touch Dockerfile` in your empty directory.

 Congratulations, you just created your first Dockerfile!
-Let's open the file in your favourite text editor.
+Let's open the file in your favorite text editor!

 The Alpine image does not have git, vim and curl by default, as you can see in the video.
 So let's create a custom image from Alpine that has git, vim and curl included.
 This will be your first custom Docker image.

 #### 2. Define the base image with FROM

 Every Dockerfile must start with the `FROM` instruction.
 The idea behind is that you need a starting point to build your image.
-You can start `FROM scratch`, scratch is an explicitly empty image on the docker store that is used to build base images like Alpine, Debian and so on.
+You can start `FROM scratch`, scratch is an explicitly empty image on the Docker store that is used to build base images like Alpine, Debian and so on.

 I start my images mostly from other images.
 You can start you Docker images from any valid image that you pull from public registries.
-The image you start from is called you base image.
+The image you start from is called the base image.
 In our case let's add `FROM alpine:3.4` to the Dockerfile.

 Right now your Dockerfile should look like this:
 {% highlight Dockerfile linenos=table %}